luisarizmendi/openshift-demos/product-catalog/README.md

 First change the default StorageClass (Pipelines uses RWX volumes) in file clusters/"your cluster"/overlays/cicd/patch-pvc-block.yaml

 Second, update the SealedSecrets.
-You have a script which helps with updating the secrets:
+You have a script which helps with updating the secrets (remember to be logged in into the OpenShift cluster with "oc login"):

 https://github.com/luisarizmendi/openshift-demos/blob/master/product-catalog/scripts/sealed-secrets/update-sealed-secrets.sh

-Note: Remember to create first a file "env_secrets" with the right values.
+Note: Remember also to create first a file "env_secrets" with the right values.
 You will need to provide a GitHub token, a Slack Webhook (if you want to receive messages from Pipeline) and the credentials for your image repository.

 You can create the GitHub under Settings > Developer Settings > Personal access tokens (give it just permissions for repos)